At a Glance

 - Tasks: Build relationships and support local businesses through effective communication and project management.

-- Company: Join a dynamic team focused on enhancing economic development in the borough.
+- Company: Join a dynamic council focused on enhancing economic development in the community.

-- Benefits: Enjoy a structured work schedule with potential for contract extension and professional growth.
+- Benefits: Enjoy a hybrid work model, competitive pay, and opportunities for professional growth.

-- Why this job: Make a real impact on local businesses while developing your skills in a supportive environment.
+- Why this job: Make a real impact on local businesses while developing valuable skills in a supportive environment.

-- Qualifications: Relevant degree or experience in economic development, local government, or business support required.
+- Qualifications: Relevant degree or experience in economic development, with strong communication and negotiation skills.

-- Other info: Initial 3-month contract with a Monday to Friday schedule, 9am to 5pm in-office.
+- Other info: Initial 3-month contract with potential for extension; Monday to Friday, 9am to 5pm.

 The predicted salary is between 36000 - 60000 £ per year.